Activation Steering vs. Finetuning: How Different Are They Really?

 so, quite literally,

 Okay, that’s a bit much.
-This is simply overwritting the hidden state of the base model with the hidden state of the fine-tuned model (see the picture below).
+This is simply overwriting the hidden state of the base model with the hidden state of the fine-tuned model.
 However, this still provided a lot of insight into where to steer, and the properties of a desired steering method.

 In fact, if we try and replace the oracle with the best linear approximation of the map between hidden states and steering vectors, we find that the oracle goes from perfect matching to similar-to-or-worse-than ReFT!

-Here, we are taking generations on some prompt and comparing the KL divergence between the fully fine-tunded model’s output probabilities and those of the other models.
+Here, we are taking generations on some prompts and comparing the average KL divergence between the fully fine-tuned model’s output probabilities and those of ReFT’s and the linearized oracle’s.
 The oracle often deviates further from the fine-tuned model than ReFT does, although not by much.

-At this point though, it seemed like we understood what would likely work as a steering vector, so we moved away from using the oracle as the gold-standard to match and now worked on training these adapters end-to-end.
+At this point, it seemed like we understood what would likely work as a steering vector, so we moved away from using the oracle as the gold-standard to match and now worked on training these adapters end-to-end.

 Post-Block Performance